EXPLORE

 How Many Choices Do You Have Across Broker, Investment Adviser and Insurance Industries?

-How Unique Is Fisher Investments Within the Investment Adviser Industry?
+Fisher Investments Is Unique Within the Investment Adviser Industry.

-*Source: Broker Industry: Financial Industry Regulatory Authority (FINRA), https://www.finra.org/media-center/statistics; Insurance Industry: (Insurance Agents) Insurance Information Institute, https://www.statista.com/statistics/194233/aggregate-number-of-insurance-employees-in-the-us/#statisticContainer as of 2024, (Firms) Insurance Information Institute, https://www.statista.com/statistics/194335/total-number-of-life-insurance-companies-in-the-us/ .; RIA Industry: Information on Registered Investment Advisers downloaded from https://www.sec.gov/data-research/sec-markets-data/information-about-registered-investment-advisers-exempt-reporting-advisers as of 4/24/2025 and only includes firms that are registered with the SEC, not including state registered firms.
+*Source: Broker Industry: Financial Industry Regulatory Authority (FINRA), https://www.finra.org/media-center/statistics; Insurance Industry: (Insurance Agents) Insurance Information Institute, https://www.statista.com/statistics/194233/aggregate-number-of-insurance-employees-in-the-us/#statisticContainer as of 2024, (Firms) Insurance Information Institute, https://www.statista.com/statistics/194335/total-number-of-life-insurance-companies-in-the-us/ ; RIA industry: information on registered investment advisers downloaded from https://www.sec.gov/data-research/sec-markets-data/information-about-registered-investment-advisers-exempt-reporting-advisers as of 04/24/2025 and only includes firms that are registered with the SEC, not including state-registered firms.

 7 Essential Questions to Ask a Financial Adviser